 But how can contract manufacturing businesses tackle this challenge?
-Working and co-innovating with our customers in contract manufacturing and precision engineering, we have developed an integrated process to connect relevant data from their Enterprise Resource Planning (ERP) and Configure Price Quote (CPQ) system in order to feed analytics for detailed profitability insights.
-Supporting the management and enhancing their decision making processes with ad-hoc reports and analytics capabilities is key in profitability management.
+We believe we have the answer.
+Working and co-innovating with our customers in contract manufacturing and precision engineering, led to the development of an integrated process.
+The process connects relevant data from their Enterprise Resource Planning (ERP) and Configure-Price-Quote (CPQ) (part of a Digital Sales Platform) to feed analytics that result in detailed profitability insights.
+Supporting management and enhancing their decision-making processes with ad-hoc reports and analytics capabilities is key to success in profitability management.

 The challenges of the contract manufacturing industry

 Contract manufacturers are highly dependent on the contractor.
 After having submitted his quotation, the contract manufacturer's sell price is more or less fixed.
-Consequently, also the maximum profitability that could be achieved for this order is fixed and it rarely turns out the products can be produced cheaper than expected.
-However, the real costs to occur are not fully determined yet as the production often runs for several years, so you have to account for several risks during that period.
+Consequently, the maximum profitability that could be achieved for this order is fixed.
+It rarely turns out that the products can be produced cheaper than expected.
+However, the real costs incurred cannot be fully determined as the production often runs for several years.
+In this case, you have to account for several risks during this period.

 Some of these business risks include:

 - Production process changes

 - Procurement of raw materials, components, and production facilities

 - Foreign exchange and interest rate volatility